 - Phaselis: About 99.4 km (62 Miles) away from Belek, Phaselis is a splendid setting combined with an ancient site.
 So whether you are a nature lover or history buff, this place is your getaway from almost everything.

-Activities in Belek, Turkey in the winter
+Activities in Belek, Turkey in the fall, winter, or spring

 Things you can do in Belek include: